hyperledger/fabric/docs/source/deploy_chaincode.md

 If the command is successful, the go packages will be installed inside a `vendor` folder.

-Now that we that have our dependences, we can create the chaincode package.
+Now that we that have our dependencies, we can create the chaincode package.
 Navigate back to our working directory in the `test-network` folder so that we can package the chaincode together with our other network artifacts.
 ```
 cd ../../test-network
 ```